magicmemories/puppet-auth0/README.md

 an immutable identifier that can be specified when creating the resource.

 ### Rate Limiting
-The `ruby-auth0` gem (in which this module is built) doesn't expose enough information during rate-limiting to try dynamically wait out the issue.
+The `ruby-auth0` gem (on which this module is built) doesn't expose enough information during rate-limiting to try dynamically wait out the issue.
 If rate-limiting is encountered during the puppet run, then further resources which make use of the same API endpoints will fail.
 This module does do some caching to limit the number of API requests.

+### Missing Features
+Not all aspects of your Auth0 configuration can be managed via their API, not all resource types that _can_ be managed by the API are implemented by this module yet, and not all properties of the implemented resource types are supported yet.
+Specifically, the following properties are not yet supported by this module:

+* from the Clients API:
+  * allowed_clients
+  * jwt_configuration.scopes
+  * encryption_key
+  * cross_origin_auth
+  * cross_origin_loc
+  * custom_login_page_on
+  * custom_login_page
+  * custom_login_page_preview
+  * form_template
+  * is_heroku_app
+  * addons
+  * client_metadata
+  * mobile
+* from the ResourceServers API:
+  * verificationLocation
+  * options

 ## Development

 Development on this is still in the early stages.